springone-tour-2021/lab-workshop-3/workshop/content/exercises/C-02-content.md

     - Manifests express - or declare, as it were - the desired state, serving as a blueprint and "source of truth" for a running system
     - Manifests make it possible to configure any aspect of a given resource

-The declarative approach follows the methodology of "infrastructure as code" and enables [GitOps](https://www.gitops.tech) as a methoology for managing deployments.
+The declarative approach aligns with the idea of "infrastructure as code" and enables [GitOps](https://www.gitops.tech) as a methodology for managing deployments.
 It is the approach you will use here.

 ### Review deployment manifests